caraya/personal-blog/content/blog/creating-sane-css-defaults.md

 Can I build a set of defaults that make sense for my projects on top of these resets? what shape would this set of defaults take?

 Ever since I decided to move this blog to Eleventy, I've been thinking about moving the CSS to use [@CSS Layers](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer).
-This would make it easier to organize the styelsheet.
+This would make it easier to organize the stylesheet.

 ## Getting started